-Lynne has been working in fundraising for 20 years in both Canada and the UK, starting with an animal welfare charity in Vancouver which really did keep their donor records on recipe cards!
+Lynne has been working in fundraising for 20 years in both Canada and the UK, starting with an animal welfare charity in Vancouver who really did keep their donor records on recipe cards!
 She’s worked with a myriad of causes as a fundraiser and a consultant, from international aid to health care, environment, human rights, homelessness, and indigenous education.
-Lynne works as the Managing Director of consultancy Harvey McKinnon Associates, where she oversees strategy for clients like Amnesty International, Oxfam Canada, and Indspire.
+Lynne works as the Managing Director of Vancouver and Toronto-based consultancy Harvey McKinnon Associates, where she oversees strategy for clients like Amnesty International, Oxfam Canada, Ecojustice and Indspire.

 Rick Braun-Janzen, CFP

-Rick has been the Director of Finance for Abundance Canada since 1996.
-He provides strategic leadership in the areas of finance and accounting and supports Abundance Canada’s gift planning consultants with technical advice in developing gifting solutions for clients.
-Prior to Abundance Canada Rick worked for various for-profit companies and social profit agencies.
+Rick is the Director of Gift Planning at Abundance Canada.
+He provides leadership for Abundance Canada’s gift planning consultants, assisting them in developing and implementing generosity plans and engagement strategies for donors and prospects.
+Prior to Abundance Canada, Rick worked for various for-profit companies and social profit agencies.
 Rick holds a Bachelor of Commerce (Honours) degree, the Certified Financial Planner designation and is a member of CAGP.
 He also chairs the Board of Directors for a seniors housing society in Winnipeg.